jennyyn/ChatAssistant/REPORT.md

 ### Abstraction
 **Where:** `WritingStrategy` interface

 **Why:** Provides abstraction for text rewriting behavior.
-The service doesn’t need to know the details of each strategy—it just calls `buildPrompt()` and gets a result.
+The service doesn’t need to know the details of each strategy, it instead just calls `buildPrompt()` and gets a result.
 This separates what a strategy does from how it does it.

 ### Inheritance
 **Where:** Multiple concrete `WritingStrategy` implementations (`AcademicStrategy`, `ProfessionalStrategy`, `CreativeStrategy`) inheriting from `WritingStrategy`